Self-stabilizing exchange-mediated spin transport: Results

 Analysis of the temporal evolution of magnetization reveals large oscillations in the injector region.
-It emits incoherent spin waves into the rest of the film which superimpose with the superfluid state (Fig.\,1d).
-We observe spin wave emission and the drop of the superfluid velocity for various injection widths $w=30\text{---}300$\,nm.
-The injector width does not affect the critical current, but modifies \cite{Iacocca2017} the critical current density through geometrical renormalization $j^{(1)}_\mathrm{crit}\propto I_\mathrm{crit} / w$ (Supplementary Figure~2).
+It emits incoherent spin waves into the rest of the film which superimpose with the EMS state (Fig.\,1d).
+We observe spin wave emission and the drop of the EMS velocity for various injection widths $w=30\text{---}300$\,nm.
+The injector width does not affect the critical current, but modifies \cite{Iacocca2017} the critical current density through geometrical renormalization $j^{(1)}_\mathrm{crit}\propto I_\mathrm{crit} / w$ (Fig.\,4 in Appendix).

-The temporal base frequency $\Omega$ of the superfluid spiral is extracted for each current density by calculating the fast-Fourier transformation of the time evolution of the magnetization dynamics.
-As shown in Fig.\,\ref{fig1}b, both $u_0$ and $\Omega$ show the distinct breakdown in the regime II.
+The temporal base frequency $\Omega$ of the EMS spiral is extracted for each current density by calculating the fast-Fourier transformation of the time evolution of the in-plane magnetization components in the injector region.
+The frequency governs the Gilbert dissipation of the EMS as $\alpha \Omega^2$, where $\alpha$ is the Gilbert damping constant (Appendix).
+Moreover, it is a temporal characteristic of the EMS spin dynamics that can be observed in experiment.
+As shown in Fig.\,\ref{fig1}b, both $u_0$ and $\Omega$ exhibit the distinct breakdown in the regime II.

-{\textit{Regime III}.} Above the second critical current density $j_\mathrm{crit}^{(2)}$, the superfluid velocity is again a smooth function of distance (Fig.\,1e).
+{\textit{Regime III}.} Above the second critical current density $j_\mathrm{crit}^{(2)}$, the EMS velocity is again a smooth function of the distance (Fig.\,1e).
 No spin waves are observed.
 The magnetization underneath the injector is almost fully aligned out-of-plane and does not vary with time.
 Both initial velocity and base frequency show a reduced growth rate with increasing spin current and saturate around $ j = 8 \cdot 10^{11}$\,A\,m\textsuperscript{-2} (Fig.\,1b).\\

-\textbf{Analytical model.} To interpret these numerical results, we derive an analytical model neglecting dipolar interaction and magnetic damping.
+\textbf{Analytical model.} We strive to develop \cite{PRE} a minimal analytical model to explain the observed phase diagram; we thus neglect dipolar interaction and magnetic damping.
 With exchange constant $A_{\mathrm{ex}}$, we employ the free energy: